2018 Could Be a Wave Election for Female Governors, Too

 There are currently six women serving as governors, four Republicans and two Democrats.
 Two of the Republicans (Susana Martinez of New Mexico and Mary Fallin of Oklahoma) are term-limited this year.
 The 79 women who are potentially running in 2018 come from 31 states.
 Some are clustered in particular places: the CAWP list shows eight women (four Democrats and four Republicans) considering the gubernatorial race in Minnesota, and six (including five Democrats) in Maine.
 It is far too early to project how many of these women might win party nominations or general elections, but the odds that we’ll wind up with more than six female governors in 2019 are quite high.
 And the broad pool from which they will be drawn is significant in itself.

-While this expansion of the number of women running for governor is (particularly on the Democratic side) partly attributable to the dynamics unleashed by the 2016 elections and its aftermath, some of these women may have to deal with the belief (obviously given some credence by Hillary Clinton’s upset loss last year) that all things being equal voters tend to prefer men in executive positions.
+While this expansion of the number of women running for governor is (particularly on the Democratic side) partly attributable to the dynamics unleashed by the 2016 election and its aftermath, some of these women may have to deal with the belief (obviously given some credence by Hillary Clinton’s upset loss last year) that all things being equal voters tend to prefer men in executive positions.
 In some states, there may even be a perceived “glass ceiling,” though 28 states have elected a total of 39 women to governorships, beginning with Nellie Tayloe Ross of Wyoming in 1924.
-The number of women serving as state chief executives has not, however, steadily climbed: the largest number serving at any particular time – nine – was achieved in 2004 and again in 2007.
+The number of women serving as state chief executives has not, however, steadily climbed: The largest number serving at any particular time – nine – was achieved in 2004 and again in 2007.

 Given the preponderance of Democrats among the women running this year and the likelihood of serious Democratic gains, we’ll probably see an increase if not a record in women serving as governors in 2019.
-Some may become national stars and join current or former elected officials Elizabeth Warren, Kamala Harris, Kirsten Gillibrand, Amy Klobuchar, and Nikki Haley, or non-elected figures Oprah Winfrey, Michelle Obama, and Condaleeza Rice, as women who are often mentioned as successors to Hillary Clinton in the quest to become the first woman to serve as president.
-Depending on the numbers 2018 could be another one of those electoral “Years of the Woman” that are periodically predicted with mixed results.
+Some may become national stars and join current or former elected officials Elizabeth Warren, Kamala Harris, Kirsten Gillibrand, Amy Klobuchar, and Nikki Haley, or non-elected figures Oprah Winfrey, Michelle Obama, and Condoleezza Rice, as women who are often mentioned as successors to Hillary Clinton in the quest to become the first woman to serve as president.
+Depending on the numbers, 2018 could be another one of those electoral “Years of the Woman” that are periodically predicted with mixed results.
 Thanks to The Reckoning over sexual harassment and the reaction of so many women to Donald J. Trump, there could even be a gender as well as a partisan “wave” in 2018, not least among the governorships.
 At the very least, to paraphrase Mitt Romney, we could see “binders full of women” applying for these executive jobs.